graphile/starter/README.md

 ### About VSCode with Remote Container Extension

-A `.devcontainer` folder is also provided, which enables `Visual Studio Code Remote - Containers` extension to develop from inside the container.
+A `.devcontainer` folder is also provided, which enables the `Visual Studio Code Remote - Containers` extension (install with ctrl+p, then `ext install ms-vscode-remote.vscode-remote-extensionpack`) to develop from inside the container.

 > The Visual Studio Code Remote - Containers extension lets you use a Docker container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.
 A `devcontainer.json` file in your project tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack.
 This container can be used to run an application or to sandbox tools, libraries, or runtimes needed for working with a codebase.